cloudedgedevops/AKSWorkshop/README.md

 ## Deploy the application to the AKS cluster

 1. Run the command az aks get-credentials --resource-group YOURRESOURCEGROUP --name aksworkshop
-2. az aks update -n aksworkshop -g YOURRESOURCEGROUP --attach-acr YOURACRNAME

 3. Edit the aspnetapp.yaml to use the images you pushed to the ACR.

 3. Run kubectl apply -f aspnetapp.yaml

-4. Run kubectl get ing
+4. Run kubectl get ing - copy the external IP

 5. Browse to - http://YOURINGRESSIP:80